adrelanos/aeternity-wiki/Whitepaper-dev-full-text.md

 One could learn that if Google uses plan A for the next 3 months, that it will probably earn more money, and that if it uses plan B, it will probably earn less.
-Or, as in fig. 5, we can see that if Alice would be elected president, there is a high likelihood of the price of potatoes being rather low.
+Or, as in **fig. 5**, we can see that if Alice would be elected president, there is a high likelihood of the price of potatoes being rather low.